Violent protest erupts in capital of Indonesia's Papua

 JAKARTA (Reuters) - Protesters in Indonesia’s easternmost region of Papua set buildings ablaze on Thursday, forcing the state power firm to cut off electricity in parts of the provincial capital of Jayapura, state media and an executive of the utility said.

-For almost two weeks, the region has been racked by civil unrest over perceived racial and ethnic discrimination, although some protesters are demanding an independence vote.
+For almost two weeks, the region has been racked by civil unrest over perceived racial and ethnic discrimination.
+Some protesters are also demanding an independence vote.

+Indonesia’s security chief said a referendum was out of the question, media reported.

-Protesters torched a building housing the offices of state-controlled telecoms firm Telkomunikasi Indonesia.
+Protesters torched a building housing the offices of state-controlled telecoms firm Telekomunikasi Indonesia.
 However, in a statement on Thursday, the company said it could not identify the damage yet.

 The PLN utility has turned off power in areas around the torched building, Ahmad Rofik, its regional director for Maluku and Papua, told Reuters.

-Police fired tear gas to scatter demonstrators who set fire to cars and threw stones at shops and offices, state news agency Antara said, adding that protesters also set on fire a local parliament office.
+Police fired tear gas to disperse demonstrators who set fire to cars and threw stones at shops and offices, state news agency Antara said, adding that protesters also set on fire a local parliament office.

 “Several public facilities and properties were damaged by rioters,” said national police spokesman Dedi Prasetyo.
-“Authorities are trying to control the situation.”

-State energy firm Pertamina shut several gas stations in Jayapura over the protest, its spokesman, Fajriyah Usman, said.
+State energy firm Pertamina shut several petrol stations in Jayapura because of the protest, its spokesman, Fajriyah Usman, said.

+National military spokesman Major General Sisriadi said more than 1,000 people had taken part in the protest.

+“The condition is gradually recovering,” Prasetyo told broadcaster Kompas TV.
+News website Kompas.com said demonstrators had begun to disperse.

 Shooting broke out a day earlier between protesters and police in the town of Deiyai, about 500 km (311 miles) from Jayapura.

-Police said one soldier and two civilians were killed in the incident, while a separatist group said six had been shot dead, a claim the military dismissed as a hoax.
+Police said one soldier and two civilians were killed in the incident, while a separatist group said six had been shot dead.
+The military dismissed that as a hoax.

-Police have deployed 300 mobile brigade personnel to the towns of Deiyai, Paniai and Jayapura after Wednesday’s incident, the news agency quoted police chief Tito Karnavian as saying.
+Police have deployed 300 mobile brigade personnel to the towns of Deiyai, Paniai and Jayapura after Wednesday’s incident, media quoted police chief Tito Karnavian as saying.

 A separatist movement has simmered for decades in Papua, while there have also been frequent complaints of rights abuses by Indonesian security forces.

 The spark for the latest unrest was a racist slur against Papuan students, who were hit by tear gas in their dormitory and detained in the city of Surabaya on the main island of Java on Aug.
-17 for allegedly desecrating an Indonesian flag.
+17, Indonesia’s Independence Day, for allegedly desecrating a national flag.

+Papua and West Papua provinces, the resource-rich western part of the island of New Guinea, were a Dutch colony that was incorporated into Indonesia after a widely criticized U.N.-backed referendum in 1969.

+On Thursday, chief security minister Wiranto said the government would not entertain any demand for an independence vote, according to Kompas.com.

 The government has cut internet access in the region since last week to stop people sharing “provocative” messages that could trigger more violence, a step criticized by rights group and journalists, who said it had made reporting difficult.

-Reporting by Jakarta bureau; Editing by Clarence Fernandez
+Reporting by Jakarta bureau; Editing by Clarence Fernandez, Robert Birsel